crod-inforser/validate-rut/readme.md

 ## Using the tool ⚙️

-_First import the tool, then call the method isValid, sending an object with rut and serie (without points)_
+_First import the tool, then call the async method isValid, sending an object with rut and serie (without points), it will return an boolean_

 ### Example 🔩